-Many individuals with Autism Spectrum Disorder (ASD) have great memories for facts and details, but they have trouble organizing their thoughts and accessing and integrating the information they have to make it useful for them.
+Many individuals on the autism spectrum have great memories for facts and details, but they have trouble organizing their thoughts and accessing and integrating the information they have to make it useful for them.
 This is called “Executive Function” (EF) difficulty.

 Executive Function can be considered the “epi-center” of the brain; it controls the integration of cognitive processes such as planning and prioritizing, accessing working memory, directing attention, problem solving, verbal reasoning, inhibiting extraneous ideas, mental flexibility or shifting thoughts, multi-tasking, time management, and initiating and monitoring one’s actions (metacognition).
 Together, these skills allow all individuals to solve problems, organize a plan of action, and control emotions and behaviors throughout the day.

 Individuals with EF difficulties can look very different from one another.
-Here are some examples of how EF difficulties may affect individuals with ASD:
+Here are some examples of how EF difficulties may affect individuals on the autism spectrum: